 - 16.1 Saint Peter's will make all reasonable endeavours to limit children's exposure to the above risks, including teaching children how to stay safe online.
-Where children are being asked to learn online at home, the school will follow advice provided by the DfE to schools and colleges to do so safely: safeguarding-in-schools-colleges-and-other-providers and guidance-on-safeguarding-and-other-providers and < - The school will consider a whole school approach to online safety.
+Where children may be asked to learn online at home, the school will follow advice provided by the DfE to schools and colleges to do so safely: safeguarding-in-schools-colleges-and-other-providers and guidance-on-safeguarding-and-other-providers and guidance-on-safeguarding-other-providers and guidance-on-safeguarding-other-providers and guidance-on-safeguarding-other-providers and guidance-on-safeguarding-other-providers and <a href="mailto:guidance-on-safeguar - The school will consider a whole school approach to online safety.
 This will include a clear policy on the use of mobile technology in the school.
-Many children have unlimited and unrestricted access to the internet via 3G, 4G and 5G in particular and the school will carefully consider how this is managed on our premises. - 16.3 The school has effective filtering and monitoring systems in place to protect children and staff when using the school IT equipment.
-School ICT systems security is reviewed regularly and monitored by ICT Technician/ICT Co-ordinator.
+Many children have unlimited and unrestricted access to the internet via 3G, 4G and 5G in particular and the school will carefully consider how this is managed on our premises. - The school has effective filtering and monitoring systems in place to protect children and staff when using the school IT equipment.
+School ICT systems security is reviewed regularly and monitored by ICT technician.
 Virus protection is updated regularly.
-Security strategies are discussed with the Senior Management Team. - 16.4 In line with the recommendation from the DfE, Saint Peter's will inform parents/carers about specific support for parents/carers to keep their children safe online which includes: - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online; - Parent info is a collaboration between Parentzone and the NCA providing support and guidance for parents from leading experts and organisations;
+Security strategies are discussed with the Senior Management Team. - 16.4 In line with DfE recommendation, Saint Peter's will inform parents/carers about specific support and resources to keep their children safe online. - 16.5 All staff are aware of online risks and should report any concerns to the DSL.
+See Annex 2 for further details